MudroadWhite/New-Principia/README.md

 Continuation of [Principia Mathematica's formalization](https://github.com/LogicalAtomist/principia) by Landon Elkind.

 This project is currently focused on the following parts:
 - [x] Chapter 9 - Theorems now extend beyond propositions with "real variables".
-Now they involve functions and quantified propositions(with single "apparent variable")
+Now they involve functions and quantified propositions(with single "apparent variable").
+Basic support for a predicate "IsSameType".
 - [x] Chapter 10 - Added a special notation for `->` and `<->` with single apparent variable.
 One theorem seems to be unprovable
 - [ ] Chapter 11 - Notations for quantified propositions are extended to multiple apparent variables